Henry Hudson: Pricket's reliability

+Later developments

+In 1612, Nicolas de Vignau claimed he saw wreckage of an English ship on the shores of James Bay, located on the southern end of Hudson Bay—while this was discounted at the time by Samuel de Champlain, historians believe it may have credence.

+British-born Canadian author Dorothy Harley Eber (1925–2022) collected Inuit testimonies that she thought made reference to Hudson and his son after the mutiny.
+According to these, an old man with a long white beard and a young boy arrived in a small wooden boat.
+The Inuit had never seen a white person before, but they took them to an encampment and fed them.
+After the old man died, the Inuit tethered the boy to one of their houses so he would not run away.
+Despite the long time passed, the story might be given some credence after long-ignored Inuit testimonies proved reliable enough to lead to the discovery of the wrecks of the two ships of Franklin's lost expedition of 1845, HMS Erebus and HMS Terror, in the 2010s.
+Charles Francis Hall, who searched for Franklin in the mid-19th century, also collected Inuit stories that he interpreted as references to the even earlier expedition of Martin Frobisher, who explored the area and mined fool's gold in 1578.

+In the late 1950s, a 150 lb stone near Deep River, Ontario, which is approximately 600 km south of James Bay, was found to have carving on it with Hudson's initials (H. H.), the year 1612, and the word "captive".
+While lettering on the stone was consistent with English maps of the 17th century, the Geological Survey of Canada was unable to determine when the carving was made.

 Legacy

 The bay visited by and named after Hudson is three times the size of the Baltic Sea, and its many large estuaries afford access to otherwise landlocked parts of Western Canada and the Arctic.
 This allowed the Hudson's Bay Company to exploit a lucrative fur trade along its shores for more than two centuries, growing powerful enough to influence the history and present international boundaries of western North America.

 Along with Hudson Bay and Hudson Strait in Canada, many other topographical features and landmarks are named for Hudson.
 The Hudson River in New York and New Jersey is named after him, as are Hudson County, New Jersey, the Henry Hudson Bridge, the Henry Hudson Parkway, and the city of Hudson, New York.
-The unbuilt Hendrik Hudson Hotel in New York, planned circa 1897, was also to have been named after him.
-Instead, ten years later, an apartment building bearing the name had been constructed.